-For more than 60 years, RAF Croughton has been an integral part of the Brackley community.
+For more than 75 years, RAF Croughton has been an integral part of the Brackley community.
 From its formation in 1938 to the present day, the base has served several different roles.
 The Royal Air Force station was constructed in 1938 on 692 acres of land comprising three farms and named RAF Brackley.
 In July 1941 it was renamed RAF Croughton.
-During the Second World War Canadians, South Africans, Australians and New Zealanders flew Hampdens, Blenheims and Wellington bombers from the base and consequently attracted the attention of enemy bombers throughout 1941.
+During the Second World War, Canadians, South Africans, Australians, and New Zealanders, flew Hampdens, Blenheims, and Wellington bombers from the base and consequently attracted the attention of enemy bombers throughout 1941.
 In August 1942 Croughton began training the Glider Pilot Regiment, an army unit that flew troop-carrying gliders, whose pilots fought alongside the troops they carried after landing.
 Flying ceased in May 1946 and the base was used to store ammunitions until the USAF took it over in January 1951.
 The geographical location of the base was ideal for the technological advances made in communications during the war, and the USAF saw the potential for RAF Croughton to be an effective and important communications center for the U.S. military in Europe.
-For more information visit the installation homepage.
+For more information about current happenings at RAF Croughton, visit the installation ABS homepage.

-RAF Fairford, is approximately 45-50 miles southwest from RAF Croughton.
-RAF Fairford has recently been downsized and will now be used primarily for deployment operations and exercises.
-Any personnel assigned to this base/working on the installation can use RAF Croughton for all of their available services.
-If you have any questions or needs, please contact the RAF Croughton Airman & Family Readiness Annex at DSN 314-236-8716 or 011-44-1280-70-8716.
+RAF Welford is approximately 46 miles south of RAF Croughton and is home to the 420th Munitions squadron (420MUNS).
+The 420MUNS provide rapid War Reserve Materiel munitions movement capability and perform routine munitions stockpile maintenance in support of USAFE's only Bomber Forward Operating Location.
+Any personnel assigned to this base will use RAF Croughton for all of their available services.
+If you have any questions or needs, please contact the RAF Croughton Airman & Family Readiness Annex at DSN 314-236-8011 or 011-44-1280-70-8011.

-DoDEA has changed its Early Child Hood Education programs entrance requirements for all DoD Schools for Calendar Year 2012-2013.
+DoDEA has changed its Early Childhood Education programs entrance requirements for all DoD Schools.
 Age requirement are:

-To enroll in the Free or Reduced School Lunch Program, complete an application and send it along with a copy of your MOST RECENT LES to the School Liaison Office.
-Applications can be turned in to the School Liaison Office located in building 201.
+To enroll in the Free or Reduced School Lunch Program at Croughton Elementary, complete an application and send it along with a copy of your MOST RECENT LES to the School Liaison Officer.
+Applications can be turned in to the School Liaison Office loc ated in building 203.
+It is recommended that everyone complete an application – the limits for approval are higher than most people expect and even the higher ranks (enlisted and officer) can still qualify.

 Installation Education Center